iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > It's an ok app.
 As long as you have your phone in your pocket it records the time you are moving and how much of it was brisk.
 It does seem to lose the information from one day to another though, which is a bit annoying as you could compare your movements over the last week or months - pointless if it doesn't save continuously.
 The app does have information, or rather links to other areas, ie healthy eating.<br> :date: __2021-01-20 12:57:15__

-> OK when it works but very frustrating when it doesn't record a walk even when the phone is being carried in exactly the same way as it always is.
-Is now claiming that I haven't opened the app for 39 days when I used it the preceding day.
-Missed recordings have happened so often now that I'm looking for an alternative.<br> :date: __2021-01-17 15:54:18__

-> Found it really motivating but appear to have 'lost' a weeks walking!<br> :date: __2021-01-17 12:12:38__

-> Not consistent.
-The same walk everyday.
-The faster the walk often results in less time recognised as brisk walking!<br> :date: __2021-01-17 10:49:13__

 #### 2-star reviews